Weekday Healing Prayer and Eucharist at 12:00 noon on Thursdays

 If you are not subscribed to the Diocesan twice monthly email newsletter, the DioLog, please click [here] to subscribe.
 If you are subscribed, don't forget to open it and read it every time!
 There is a lot going on in every corner of the Diocese, and you wouldn't want to miss anything.

 Confidential Prayer Chain: Unlike our published prayer lists, prayer requests that come into the Prayer Chain remain private to the prayer chain itself, which will pray devotedly for one week unless an updated request is made.
-If you'd like to know more about this or our Pastoral Care Team, please contact our office administrators or Mother Kathleen.
+If you'd like to know more about this or our Pastoral Care Team, please contact our office administrators.

 The Alcyon Center is a place of contemplation and peace, offering a variety of programs including quiet days, a gathering of women to discuss various topics through poetry, personal experiences (Soul Friends), a monthly quiet day and a weekly study of the Gospel for the coming Sunday.
 The center is located in Seal Cove on MDI.
 For more information please visit their website at alcyoncenter.org.

 St. John the Divine Sundays -- 10:00 a.m.—Eucharist or Morning Prayer Tuesdays — 4:00 pm–Meditation Thursdays—12:00 noon — Saint of the day & Healing Prayer Eucharist

 Church of our Father Sundays — 8:00 and 10:00 a.m.—Eucharist Wednesdays, 8:00 am—Eucharist

 St. Saviour's Sundays—7:30 and 10:00 a.m. – Eucharist Tuesdays and Thursdays, 8:30am—Morning Prayer Tuesdays, 12:00 noon—Saint of the day & Healing Prayer Eucharist